sumitrmalik/devops-playground/project2-jenkins_deploy/Jenkins.md

 - Install Libraries
 - Install Jenkins

-1. Launch EC2 server and install docker on it
+1. Launch EC2 server for jenkins and install docker on it

 2. Java Download
 https://www.oracle.com/in/java/technologies/downloads/